ababic/django-cogwheels/docs/source/deprecation/rename.rst

         menu_icon = settings.ICON_FOR_BLOG_POSTS  # The OLD setting name!

 Typically, supporting both the new and old app settings here simultaneously would involve having to make some considerable changes.
-But, because we're using Coghweels, and our settings helper knows about this deprecation, all we have to do is this:
+But, because we're using Cogwheels, and our settings helper knows about this deprecation, all we have to do is this:

 .. code-block:: python
     :emphasize-lines: 4